Mark Zuckerberg in his dorm room, circa 2003

 Here’s why.
 As of late 2003, Lewis’s dream still hadn’t come true and Harvard’s online facebooks were still notoriously messy and decentralized.
 Fatefully, The Harvard Crimson published a December 2003 editorial about how someone needed to put everything in order: “it is clear that the technology needed to create a centralized website is readily available; the benefits are many.”

-Zuckerberg, still reeling from the Facemash debacle, was allegedly inspired by the editorial and subsequently doodled out thefacebook.com.
+Still reeling from the privacy debacle over Facemash, the hot-or-not site for which he was disciplined by Harvard administrators, Zuckerberg was allegedly inspired by the Crimson's editorial and subsequently doodled out thefacebook.com.
 All signs indicate that it was something of a whim, not a deeply felt dream project — after all, this is the guy who told a reporter a few months after the site’s genesis “If I hadn’t launched [thefacebook.com] that day, I was about to just can it and go on to the next thing I was about to do.”
-If a suitable facebook had already existed, Zuckerberg never would have bothered to design a replacement.
+If a suitable facebook had already existed, Zuckerberg may never have bothered to design a replacement.

 So why didn’t Lewis get his way?
-I asked him and he said he discussed the streamlining idea for years, but concern over privacy and transparency issues kept it from ever taking off — ironic, given the way Facebook turned out.
+He told me he discussed the streamlining idea for years, but concerns over privacy and transparency kept it from ever taking off—ironic, given the way Facebook turned out.

 Two issues kept coming up: the desire not to post student’s photos (and perhaps other data) to the world without their permission, or to release that data to entrepreneurial students without any guarantees about what they would do with it; and the difficulty in getting the project on the computing unit’s priority list, when it was always overburdened with development requests from academic departments, for pedagogical software, etc. Students would have been glad to do it, but the ID file couldn’t just be handed to them; administrative computing could do it but always had higher priority things to do.